The Wirral Peninsula has many walking routes, including coastal routes, country parks, woodland trails, and even a walk to Hilbre Island.

 I love that most of Wirral can be explored on foot!
 You can wander through the countryside, explore the pretty towns and villages, or escape along miles of beautiful beaches.
 Therefore, you will find a walk suitable for you and your abilities.
 Here is a selection of my favourite Wirral walks.

-A path loops around Marine Lake in West Kirby, separating the lake from the beach.
-This loop lake walk is one of my all-time favourites for a morning or afternoon stroll.
-Whenever I catch up with my close friends, we often meet here for a walk and catch up on our chats.
-Sometimes, we watch the sunset with fish and chips from Marigolds, too.
+There’s a path that loops around Marine Lake in West Kirby, separating the lake from the beach.
+This circular walk is one of my all-time favourites for a morning or afternoon stroll.
+Whenever I meet up with close friends, we often come here for a walk and a coffee, and sometimes stay to watch the sunset with fish and chips from nearby Marigolds.

-It’s incredible how walking around this lake, surrounded by the beach and North Wales in the distance, improves my mood and mindset.
-I say it a lot, but I love where I live!
+There’s something about walking around the lake, with the beach on one side and views of North Wales in the distance, that instantly lifts my mood.
+I say it often, but I really do love where I live.

-There are plenty of lovely places to eat and coffee shops in West Kirby, so grab a drink or some snacks and enjoy a leisurely walk around the lake.
-We enjoy watching people take part in water sports on the lake.
+West Kirby also has plenty of lovely cafés and places to eat, so it’s easy to grab a drink or some snacks before enjoying a relaxed walk around the lake.
+We also enjoy stopping to watch people taking part in different water sports.

-This walk is ideal for children and features plenty of spots for crabbing.
-There’s also West Kirby Beach to play on afterwards.
+This walk is ideal for families with children, too.
+There are plenty of spots for crabbing along the promenade, and West Kirby Beach is right there if the kids want to play afterwards.

-There are toilets at the start of the walk, opposite Morrison’s car park.
-Currently, you can park for free alongside the beach and the Marine Lake promenade.
+There are public toilets at the start of the walk opposite Morrison’s car park.
+At the moment, you can also park for free along the beach and the Marine Lake promenade.

 Marine Lake, West Kirby, Wirral CH48 0QG

-North Wirral Coastal Park has a car park near Leasowe lighthouse that leads onto the coastal path and is an excellent place to begin the walk.
+North Wirral Coastal Park has a car park near Leasowe lighthouse that leads onto the coastal path, making it an excellent place to begin the walk.
 Then, walk along the promenade by the River Mersey towards Hoylake.

 The Green Hut is an outdoor café and takeaway in this car park.
 It’s perfect for picking up a gorgeous cake, coffee, or fish and chips, which are fantastic, by the way!